Get Olph Your Butt Already

 May 28, 2009

-I’ll be frank up front: The Buttolph-Williams House has absolutely nothing unique about it when compared to the other old early 18th century historic houses-cum-museums dotting our state.
+I’ll be frank up front: The Buttolph-Williams House has absolutely nothing unique about it when compared to the other old early 18th century historic house museums dotting our state.
 Nothing.
 Well, nothing except the interesting door-knocker I guess.
 Oh – and the clock-jack.
 Read on…

 Your library probably has a few copies and it’s a pretty quick 223 pages long.
 Go ahead, this post will still be here when you’re finished.
 Just bookmark this page and we’ll regroup in a week or so.
 Enjoy!

 So, you ask, what does that book have to do with the Buttolph-Williams House?
 Everything, actually.
-You see, the medieval appearance of the exterior and the romantic interiors inspired local author Elizabeth George Speare to use the Buttolph-Williams house as the setting for her novel for young adults, The Witch of Blackbird Pond (first published in 1958).
-This story of a young orphaned girl from Barbados who arrives unannounced to live with her Aunt and Uncle in Wethersfield, addresses the issues of ignorance, illiteracy, prejudice and superstition in a small, 17th century settlement.
+You see, the medieval appearance of the exterior and the romantic interiors inspired the local author to use the Buttolph-Williams house as the setting for her novel.
+This story of a young orphaned girl from Barbados who arrives unannounced to live with her Aunt and Uncle in Wethersfield, addresses the issues of ignorance, illiteracy, prejudice and superstition in a small, 17th-century settlement.

-I’d never read the book prior to visiting the house, but I understand many Connecticut kids are forced to do so.
-Then ones near Wethersfield are probably forced to visit the house, which isn’t so bad because the curators have purposely set it up to reflect certain scenes in the book.
+I hadn’t read the book prior to visiting the house, but I understand many Connecticut kids are forced to do so.
+Then ones near Wethersfield are probably forced to visit the house too, which isn’t so bad because the curators have purposely set it up to reflect certain scenes in the book.
 Things like the bucket to make soap from lye and the flax wheel.
-The Witch of the title lived alone over in the Great Meadow which is still there, near Wethersfield Cove – where there’s a museum I’ve visited dedicated to the river trading operation Wethersfield was built upon.
+The witch of the title lived alone over in the Great Meadow which is still there, near Wethersfield Cove – where there’s a museum I’ve visited dedicated to the river trading operation Wethersfield was built upon.

 I visited with Dan, the journalist who was profiling me for a magazine article.
 No one was home initially, so we went a block up to the large Webb-Deane-Stevens Museum to inquire about a tour.
 The folks who run that show caretake the Buttolph-Williams House, so a nice woman named Amy agreed to give us our tour.
 Off we went.

 Originally thought to have been constructed by David Buttolph, it is now believed that this house was built by Benjamin Belden, who purchased the property for 70 pounds in 1711 and sold it for 245 pounds in 1721.
 The structure was probably finished by 1714.
 Even though no Buttolphs ever lived there, no one has any plans to change the name of the house museum though… Which I agree with.
-Buttolph has such a cache.
-(The name changing issue plagued me at my Smith-Harris House visit.)
+Buttolph has such a ring to it.

-Entering the front door, I tried to hold back on my juvenile jokes (lest Dan make that a focal point of his article) but I couldn’t resist noting the absurdly phallic door knocker.
+Entering the front door, I tried to hold back on my juvenile jokes but I couldn’t resist noting the absurdly phallic door knocker.
 In “The Witch of Blackbird Pond” Kit notes upon arriving at the house with the boat captain that brought her there, “The captain lifted the iron knocker and let it fall with a thud that echoed in the pit of the girl’s stomach.”
 No mention was made of the captain joking about the phallic knocker, but those were Puritanical times I suppose.

 There are only four rooms in the house.
 We checked out the kitchen/dining-sewing-sitting room first.
 All the familiar artifacts were there: The spinning wheel, the massive hearth, the cards to spin flax, the settle bench, the butter churner, the table setting.
 A couple cool things were the wooden plates and animal horn spoons that were somewhat translucent and the lye log maker thing.
 The latter is only notable because Kit, in the story, laments the backbreaking labor soap-making requires.
 (She whines a lot about her chores, but then again, that’s all they did back in the day.)